TexteaInc/funix/README.md

 ## Acknowledgement

-Funix draws inspiration from FastAPI and Google’s Python-Fire: building apps by interring from type hints.
+Funix draws inspiration from FastAPI and Plac: building software interfaces by inferring from function signartures containing type hints.
 We port this idea from the backend (FastAPI) or the terminal (Python-Fire) to the frontend.
 We also wanna thank Streamlit, Gradio, PyWebIO, and Pynecone.
 They inspired us.
 We are just too lazy to manually define widgets imperatively.
 Funix’s backend is implemented in Flask and the frontend in Material UI.
 Lastly, Funix was made possible with the generous investment from Miracle Plus (formerly Y Combinator China) to Textea Inc.

 ## Team